teeeven/LinearRegression/README.md

 # LinearRegression

-The follwoing notebook is a workflow through building, testing, and using a Linear Regression model on MLB data to predict MLB's Runs Created as a target.
+The following notebook is a workflow through building, testing, and using a Linear Regression model on MLB data to predict MLB's Runs Created as a target.

   Runs Created estimates a player's offensive contribution in terms of total runs.
   It combines a player's ability to get on base with his ability to hit for extra bases and therefore is a good measure of effectiveness in evaluating players output.